EOkusimba/CryptoBuddy/README.md

   - **Sustainability**: Recommends the most eco-friendly crypto.
   - **Trending**: Lists coins that are currently trending up.
   - **Long-Term Growth**: Identifies potential coins for long-term growth based on combined criteria.
-  - **Crypto Listing**: When asked "Which crypto do you give advise on", lists all coins along with their sustainability scores.
+  - **Crypto Listing**: When asked "Which crypto do you provide advice on", lists all coins along with their sustainability scores.
 - **General Coin Details**: Provides a detailed "scoop" on a specified cryptocurrency if mentioned in your query.

 ## Prerequisites